subsea-ocean/subsea-ocean.github.io/_news/2026-04-06-subsea-returns-to-port.md

         >
       </div>
       <p style="text-align:center; font-size:0.9em; margin-top:0.75rem; color:white;">
-        Scientists from the SUBSEA Part 1 expedition pose in front of the A-frame on the aft deck of the R/V Falkor (too).
+        Scientists from the first SUBSEA South Atlantic cruise pose in front of the A-frame on the aft deck of the R/V Falkor (too).
 Image Credit: Schmidt Ocean Institute.
       </p>
     </div>